-Dodge Durango owners have reported 27 problems linked to engine knocking noise (under the engine and engine cooling category).
+Dodge Durango owners have reported 34 problems related to engine knocking noise (under the engine and engine cooling category).

-The car is a 2011 Dodge Durango.
-VIN of the vehicle was 1D4SD4GT4B_.
 Engine would not start with multiple ignition attempts.
 Engine would sporadically start and begin to idle, within seconds idle rpm would progressively decrease inciting knocking noises and severe shaking, ultimately causing engine to shutoff.
 Called local dealership to discuss problem with service department which instructed the removal of the push/start button from the instrument pannel and to utilize the key fob for ignition; citing possible push/start button malfunction.
 This ignition method resolved problem for initial incident.
 The next day, same engine ignition malfunction manifest.
 After multiple ignition attempts vehicle started and was taken to dealership for computer diagnostics.
 Service technician reported tipm malfunction with fuel pump or fuel pump relay.
 Service technician also stated the tipm was on International backorder with no known availability date.
 Service technician also stated the dealership had already conducted 9 tipm replacements and had 4 vehicles on the lot currently awaiting replacement parts.
 Due to lack of replacement tipm, vehicle is still presenting ignition malfunction and is highly unreliable in its current state.
-It was Aug.
-28, 2013 when this engine knocking noise issue occurred.

 See all problems of the 2011 Dodge Durango.

-Vehicle identification number (VIN): 1D4HB48D64_.
-Consumer has a 2004 Dodge Durango.
+The contact owns a 2004 Dodge Durango.
 The contact stated that when starting the vehicle there was a loud knocking sound and a rod blew out of the right side of the engine.
 The contact spoke with the manufacturer and was told there was no assistance for the repair because the engine was out of warranty.
 The failure mileage and current mileages were 127,000.
-The failure date was 02/27/2013.

-The VIN of the problem Durango is 1B4HS28NXY_.
-The vehicle was a 2000 Dodge Durango.
+The contact owns a 2000 Dodge Durango.
 The contact stated there was a knocking sound coming from engine compartment.
 The vehicle was not taken to the dealer.
 The manufacturer was made aware of the failure who did not offer any assistance since the vehicle was not included in any recalls.
 They offered no assistance.
 The failure mileage was 165,000.
-This engine knocking noise issue occurred Jun.
-21, 2012.

 See all problems of the 2000 Dodge Durango.

-The reporting person's vehicle is a 2003 Dodge Durango.
+The contact owns a 2003 Dodge Durango.
 The contact stated while driving approximately 55 mph he heard a loud knocking noise in the engine.
 The vehicle was later towed to an independent mechanic who advised him that the valve seat came out of the head gasket causing it to open.
 The vehicle was repaired by decarbonating the engine.
 The manufacturer was contacted but offered no assistance.
 The failure mileage was approximately 107,571.
-This engine knocking noise problem happened on 09/01/11.

 See all problems of the 2003 Dodge Durango.

-The VIN of the car is 1D8HB58D24_.
 I recently purchased a 2004 Dodge Durango 5.
 7 v8 limited.
 6months ago to be exact.
 I went on vacation for a week and parked the truck in my family's yard.
 Coming home from vacation I was informed the truck was started up and family members heard a loud knocking noise.
 When I arrived to pick up the vehicle I was amazed by the knocking noise and it actually gets louder if you step on the gas.
 Long story short I now need a new engine .
 Car has 119,000 miles on it and ran beautifully till this incident.
 I am now out of a truck and still making payments and I am told Dodge is aware of the problem, but offers no solutions.
 This is how America's car makers treat their consumers.
 I along with others feel this is a blackeye to the amreican consmer from Dodge.
 New or used engines start at $3000 and you still have no promises that you wont have the same problem.
 I cant understand this engine problem because the car is well maintained.
-The failure date was Sat., Jul.
-9, 2011.

-The vehicle is a 2005 Dodge Durango.
+The contact owns a 2005 Dodge Durango.
 After starting the ignition she heard a loud knocking sound in the engine compartment.
 The vehicle was taken to an independent mechanic for inspection.
 The technician detected metal circulating in the oil.
 He recommended that the engine be replaced.
 The vehicle was in the process of being inspected by an authorized dealer.
 The failure and current mileages were 80,000.
 The VIN was unavailable.
-It was Thursday, November 19, 2009 when this engine knocking noise issue happened.

 See all problems of the 2005 Dodge Durango.

-The car was a 2001 Dodge Durango.
-The VIN of this vehicle is 1B4HS28N11_.
 Our 2001 Dodge Durango made a strange knocking noise in the engine and suddenly lost oil pressure.
 The engine then seized up and we are now told we need a new engine in the vehicle.
 We were told by the dealership that the cause was excessive sludge in the engine.
 We have done regular oil changes and routine maintenance on the vehicle.
 The Durango has only 80,00 miles on it.
 We have a 1993 Chevrolet truck which has 183,000 miles on it .
 We have also done routine maintenance and regular oil changes on it and it is still running well.
 We also have a 1993 Jeep wrangler which has 170,000 miles on it.
 It is also running well.
 We are suspect that there must be a major flaw in the design of the Dodge Durango engine as we have since heard of similar stories from many other Dodge Durango owners.
-It was Thu., Oct.
-20, 2005 when this engine knocking noise issue happened.

 See all problems of the 2001 Dodge Durango.